 Between March and June of 2018, the project team conducted interviews with community leaders, supplemented by interviews conducted by the SFCTA D10 Mobility Study team.
-The purpose of these interviews was to establish a strong context for the needs of Bayview-Hunters Point residents, build trust and familiarity with the project in the community, and test what kinds of outreach approaches and messaging would resonate best with Bayview-Hunters Point residents.
+The purpose of these interviews was to establish a strong context for the needs of Bayview residents, build trust and familiarity with the project in the community, and test what kinds of outreach approaches and messaging would resonate best with Bayview residents.

-From these interviews came specific direction for community engagement approaches, key groups in Bayview-Hunters Point to reach, focus areas for the plan, and a need to visibly align SFMTA goals with a community-centric definition of success.
+From these interviews came specific direction for community engagement approaches, key groups in the Bayview to reach, focus areas for the plan, and a need to visibly align SFMTA goals with a community-centric definition of success.
 This input led directly to our Statement of Intent.